-You can dispense with the sugary red feeder that requires cleaning and refilling if you just put out a couple of plants that attract them and also make your outdoor space colorful.
+You can part with the sugary red feeder that requires cleaning and refilling if you just put out a couple of plants that attract them and also make your outdoor space colorful.

-Whether you have year-round hummers or just winter visitors, there are large variety of these tiny birds to attract and watch.
-Ruby throated hummingbirds may be native to the area and are year-round denizens.
+Whether you have year-round hummers or just winter visitors, there are a large variety of these tiny birds to attract and watch.
+Ruby-throated hummingbirds may be native to the area and are year-round denizens.
 Wintering species may be Rufous, Broad Billed, Buff-bellied, Blue Throated, Black Chinned, Allen’s, or the tiniest bird in North America – the Calliope.

 Planning a Zone 8 Hummingbird Garden

 There are many options for zone 8 hummingbird plants.
 Instead of the high maintenance hummingbird feeder, planning a garden that has long season appeal to the birds is an easier option and one that affords you the opportunity to watch the birds in a natural setting.

 Large plants that bloom annually are a long-term solution to attract the birds and don’t require annual planning and planting.
 Try some azaleas, flowering quince, or mimosa.